 She serves on the academic advisory boards of the Sewall-Belmont House, H-Net New Deal, and H-Net Recent US.
 Each year she partners with the Women's Research and Education Institute to train congressional fellows to apply historical methods to the development and analysis of congressional human rights policy.

-Professor Black is also a member of the Board of Directors of the Franklin and Eleanor Roosevelt Institute, the Eleanor Roosevelt Legacy Committee, the Center for New Deal Studies, the National Coalition for History, secretary of the Gaea Foundation, and a director of the Liberian Education Trust, a project designed to rebuild the Liberian public school system, rehabilitate child soldiers, and provide literacy and numeracy training to market women.
+Professor Black is also a Board of Governors member of the Franklin and Eleanor Roosevelt Institute; an Advisory Board member of the Center for New Deal Studies; secretary of the Gaea Foundation; and a director of the Liberian Education Trust, a project designed to rebuild the Liberian public school system, rehabilitate child soldiers, and provide literacy and numeracy training to market women.

 Ph.D., George Washington University